hideyukiinada/od/README.md

     For example, in most of the images contained in my video, my dogs are not in picture-card-quality poses but in more dynamic and realistsic positions.
 As I mentioned in my article [Limitation of Neural Networks](https://www.linkedin.com/pulse/limitation-neural-networks-hideyuki-inada/), it's very important that you have images that are similar to what you want to predict.
 Just having multiple photos of dogs sitting with their face in the center of a frame will result in failure to detect dogs in actual images.
 3) Typically a photo contains way more pixels than a frame in a video file which is not needed for object detection adding overhead to process a high-resolution images

-Also you may feel like you want to just hire someone else to delegate this laborial task of annotating images, but I recommend at least you go through images for a few hours yourself to come up with a guideline before you ask someone else to do it.
+Also you may feel like you want to just hire someone else to delegate this laborious task of annotating images, but I recommend at least you go through images for a few hours yourself to come up with a guideline before you ask someone else to do it.

 Criteria I had to establish for me are the following:
 * How to handle images in which a dog is only partially seen